Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced individual in [Your profession], I believe I would be an ideal candidate for this role.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced [Your profession] I am confident that I will be an ideal candidate for this opportunity.

 I thank you for considering my application.
-I am looking forward to receiving your feedback.
+I am looking forward to hearing from you.

 Sincerely,